Why do you like testing?

-As software testing starts with understanding requirements and continues with documents preparation like test plan, test strategy, test cases, execution of test cases, preparation of test reports and test summary, a cycle of process is followed and it makes the task (=testing) more fruitful.
+As Software Testing starts with understanding requirements and continues with document preparation like test plan, test strategy, test cases, execution of test cases, preparation of test reports and test summary, a cycle of process is followed and it makes the task (=testing) more fruitful.

 The ultimate purpose of software testing is not to find bugs but to make the product qualitative.
 As a tester, you are contributing to improvements in product quality.

 #6) Software Testing is about finding defects in others’ work:

 Critical attitude surely helps when it comes to software testing.
 By nature, if you like to find faults in others’ work, software testing is the job for you.
 But remember, the attitude should be limited to work and should not affect your relationship with colleagues and personal life.

 #7) Software Testing is about understanding the customer:

 Isn’t it correct?
 A good software tester is the one, who understands what customer wants, who studies the market, who understands latest trends, who provide relevant information to the client, who interprets how important the product is for the customer and ultimately who can be in customer’s shoes and work on a product.